 Table 2: Optimized parameters and skill scores obtained for each retrieval algorithm evaluated against radiosonde observations launched on 29 December 2016.
-The correlation coefficients correspond to the linear regressions between ZML and Z△T retrieved from aerosol backscatter profiles and radiosondes observations.
 Parameters in the algorithm provided by the ceilometer manufacturer, VAI, could not be modified.
 Instead, the original parameters Münkel et al. (2007) were applied.
 Top skill scores are highlighted by bold fonts.